ewingard/HonorsThesis/README.md

     - The original filenames for the FairFace models within predict.py was not updated at the time of download (circa 2022), so there may be a discrepancy from the original source code located within the [FairFace Github Page](https://github.com/dchen236/FairFace).
   - IRNv1 model/code: The predict_age_gender_race method draws directly from the FairFace code.
 All other code used within this script is original to the Author.
     - model used: VGGface2 pre-trained InceptionResNet v1 model taken from [here](https://github.com/davidsandberg/facenet)
+    - * BE SURE TO DOWNLOAD THE PRE-TRAINED MODEL FROM THE ABOVE LINK TO RUN THE SCRIPT *
   ### The misc_code folder contains misc scripts used to make my life easier.
    - Includes a ReadMe specifically for those scripts, and they were commented to help others read and use them.
  ### RFiles - RScript / files used to analyse my data